coolzhao/Geo-SAM/README.md

 ### Install QGIS

-You are recommended to install the latest version of QGIS, since the plugin has only been tested on the versions later than QGIS 3.30, at least ver.
-3.28 is recommended.
+You are suggested to install the latest version of [QGIS](https://www.qgis.org/en/site/forusers/download.html), since the plugin has only been tested on the versions later than QGIS 3.30 (at least ver.
+3.28 is recommended).

 ## Install Library Dependencies